 Set the Caller ID for a user

-The Phone System in Office 365 provides a default caller ID that is the user's assigned telephone number.
+Phone System in Microsoft 365 provides a default caller ID that is the user's assigned telephone number.
 You can either change or block the caller ID (also called a Calling Line ID) for a user.
 You can learn more about how to use caller ID in your organization by going How can caller ID be used in your organization.